pnbruckner/ha-entity-tz/README.md

 Type | Description
 -|-
 address | The address where the entity is located country | The country the entity is in.
-Includes an attribute with the country code. different country | Is `on` when the country where entity is located is different than Home Assistant's country configuration different time | Is `on` when the local time where entity is located is different than Home Assistant's local time local time | The local time where the entity is located.
-No time zone suffix is included so that the UI doesn't automatically change it back to Home Assistant's local time. time zone | The name of the time zone where the entity is located
+Includes a `country_code` attribute. different country | Is `on` when the country where entity is located is different than Home Assistant's country configuration different time | Is `on` when the local time where entity is located is different than Home Assistant's local time local time | The local time where the entity is located.
+No time zone suffix is included so that the UI doesn't automatically change it back to Home Assistant's local time.
+Includes a `time` attribute with a time zone "aware" Python `datetime` object. time zone | The name of the time zone where the entity is located.
+Includes a `utc_offset` attribute.

 All entities are disabled by default, exept for the "local time" sensor, which is enabled by default for static time zones and zone entities,